COMPREHENSIVE FIRE, WATER CLEAN-UP AND REBUILD EXPERTS

 Initial Steps Following a Flood

-Immediately following a flood, ensuring safety and assessing water damage is critical.
-When starting the initial steps of water damage restoration, Portland residents should keep the following in mind:
+Immediately after a flood, focusing on safety and a clear assessment of the damage is critical.
+When starting the initial stages of water damage restoration, Portland residents should keep the following in mind:

 Assessing the damage is a crucial step.
-Document everything affected by the flood, including structural damage, damaged personal items, and any lost items.
-This information is necessary for your insurance claim and will help guide your recovery efforts.
-A professional water damage restoration company can assist you with getting a proper assessment for your insurance company.
+Document structural issues, damaged personal items, and anything that may need replacement.
+This information supports your insurance claim and guides your recovery efforts.
+A professional water damage restoration company can help provide a thorough assessment.

 Flood Restoration and Cleanup Procedures

-Remove standing water as soon as possible.
-You can use pumps, wet/dry vacuums, or buckets.
-Remember, standing water can lead to mold growth, which harms your health.
+Remove standing water as soon as you safely can using pumps, wet/dry vacuums, or buckets.
+Standing water encourages mold growth, which can affect your health and the structure of your home.

-Disinfect all affected areas once the water is removed to kill bacteria and other harmful organisms that may have been in the flood water.
-Household bleach is one commonly used disinfectant.
+Disinfect all affected areas after removing the water.
+This helps kill bacteria and other harmful organisms that may have been present in the floodwater.
+Household bleach, used correctly, is one commonly used disinfectant.

-Handling contaminated materials appropriately is crucial for your safety and the effectiveness of the cleanup.
-Wear protective clothing and follow local guidelines for disposing of flood-damaged items.
+Handle contaminated materials with care.
+Wear protective clothing and follow local guidelines for disposing of flood-damaged items to keep your family and community safe.

 Seeking Professional Assistance